nurturing ucc Identity

 Art at Grace Episcopal Cathedral in San Francisco

-My home church is Desert Palm United Church of Christ where I am blessed to serve and to be a member (Holding active membership in a Local Church of the United Church of Christ.)
+My home church is Desert Palm United Church of Christ where I was blessed to serve and to be a member (Holding active membership in a Local Church of the United Church of Christ.)

 Participating in the Various setting of the UCC, including Local Churches, Associations, Conferences, General Synods, and global ministries.

-Am actively convening a working group of UCC campus ministers and chaplains from across the country to share our learnings in our contexts and collaborate around a consistent UCC witness on college campuses
+Formerly convened a working group of UCC campus ministers and chaplains from across the country to share our learnings in our contexts and collaborate around a consistent UCC witness on college campuses

 Have worked with multiple UCC congregations in California and at Desert Palm in how to broadcast our distinct UCC identity to the world to grow the church (Knowing and appreciating UCC history, polity, and theology.)